maheshsingapore/fixtools/README.md

 # fixtools

-Python tools for analyzing/ sharing FIX messages with ease and simplicity
+Python tools for analyzing/ sharing FIX messages with ease and simplicity.

 Comparing FIX message(s) from any.application.log